JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 “You’re wrong,” I countered.

-Then why are you crying?
+*Then why are you crying?*

 I didn’t even realize that I was.
 Not until my fingers wiped away the wetness on my face.

-It’s because you know you are responsible
+*It’s because you know you are responsible.*

 “You’re wrong,” I whispered as my eyes squeezed shut.
-It only broke open a gateway of tears.
+It only broke open more tears.

-Do you remember that smile he always wore?
-The one that can captivate even the most broken.
+*Do you remember that smile he always wore?
+The one that could captivate even the most broken.*

-You took it away from him.
+*You took it away from him.*

 “Shut up.”
 I could sense myself getting more riled up.
-My body was starting to feel more and more hot.
+My body was starting to feel hotter and hotter.
 The pounding in my head was back and only worsened as I laid in the increasingly hot sheets.

-It’s gone now because of you.
+*It’s gone now because of you.*

 “You’re wrong”

-No, Erin.
-I’m not
+*No, Erin.
+I’m not.*

 “YOU ARE,” I screamed suddenly as I pulled myself up and let my head fall into my hands.

 “You’re wrong, you’re wrong, you’re wrong, you’re…” I muttered incessantly, trying to drown out my own thoughts.

-No. You are the one who is mistaken.
+*No. You are the one who is mistaken.*

-Shaking my head, I only wanted to scream again.
+I only wanted to scream again.
 I wanted to scream at the voice to be quiet.
 But I knew that it was pointless.

-“Oh god,” I began to choke out as the endless tears continued to pour down my cheeks.
+“Oh god,” I began to choke out.
 The pounding was starting to make me feel nauseous and the oxygen around me was disappearing, making my breaths come out shorter and shorter.

 It was too humid.
 The air felt too thick and suffocating.

-It was your fault
+*It was your fault*

 I tried to ignore the voice as I tumbled out of the sheets and made my way to the thermostat in the bright hallway.
 The lights were too bright, and I tried to blink away the haziness so I wouldn’t trip on my own two feet.

 Then my eyes widened as I saw the number on the thermostat.
 It couldn’t get any colder.
 The A/C was already at its max.
 Somehow, seeing it felt like the straw that broke the camel’s back.
 In that moment, I could feel my resistance from the truth seep away.

-It was your fault
+*It was your fault*

 My body slid down against the wall and I tried to shake away the noise by covering it up with my own.

-“You’re wrong, you’re wrong, you’re...,” but I found myself choking up at the words.
+“You’re wrong, you’re wrong, you’re...,” but it was useless.
 And then I was sobbing.
 I couldn’t control the pain engulfing my mind anymore and I gave in, “…you’re right.”

 “Alright?”
 I finally said between my stifled breaths.
 “You wanted me to say it, right?
 To finally admit it aloud?”

 Closing my eyes, I tried to steady my breathing and for a moment, my body slumped down completely.

 Then, I slid a knee towards my chest and laid my forehead on it.
 Breathing was difficult and despite seeing the puffs of cold air from my breaths, my body continued to burn up.
-But I finally exhaled, “It was my fault.”
+But I finally exhaled, “I killed him.”

 Then there was nothing for a long moment.